feifel/jtra/SPECS.md

 1. Reads the last entry from IndexedDB to determine what was being tracked
 2. Compares the last entry's start time with the current time
 3. If there's a time gap (user was away), displays a **non-intrusive indicator** in the UI: "Last tracked: XX:XX.
 Add missing entries?"
-4. User can click to add entries for the gap period, or ignore it
+4. User can click the indicator to open a simple entry form for the gap period with no pre-filled values

 The server does not track client disconnect/reconnect.
 The user is responsible for filling any gaps in their time tracking.
 This keeps the architecture simple and puts the user in control.